The validity, reliability, and credibility of qualitative research are issues that are rarely raised in UX research discussions.

 All because of a flawed research design.

-According to Creswell, Validity in qualitative research has different connotations than in quantitative research.
+According to Creswell, validity in qualitative research has different connotations than in quantitative research.

-The Validity of qualitative research means that the researcher has checked the reliability of the results using specific procedures.
+It's not directly related to reliability or generalizability.
+The validity of qualitative research means that the researcher has checked the reliability of the results using specific procedures.

 Hence, it's essential in qualitative research to document procedures and create detailed protocols and research databases.